Women in Iraq: Education

 Iraq established an education system in 1921 and by the 1970s education became public and free at all levels.
 Despite education being free until 1970, women had lower literacy rates than men on average.
 Girls possessed low literacy rates because there were not enough schools to instruct them even though the Iraqi government made education mandatory for everyone.
 Furthermore, women were required to have completed a basic education to vote in 1957.
 A census conducted during this time showed that approximately one percent of women could legally vote.
 This highlights a large disparity in not only women who are educated, but those who are able to vote.

 During the 1970s and 1980s, despite Saddam Hussein attempting to use higher education as a form of propaganda, the overall illiteracy rate dropped until the Iran-Iraq War.
 The progression of women's education has been hampered by the Iran-Iraq War, Gulf War, and the 2003 Iraq War.
 Throughout these wars, there have been several authoritarian leaders whose government policies negatively affected those in higher education.
 One those changes in regards to government policy is the severe lack of government funding to those in universities following the costly Iran-Iraq War.
 Government spending dropped from $620 before the Iran-Iraq War to $47; This decline happened slowly over time as Iraq as a country was suffering from economic challenges and put its budget elsewhere.
 Consequently, this caused the enrollment rate to drop by 10% and the dropout rate by 20%, of which 31% were females compared to that of 18% of males; There were less women with upper-level jobs since they could not afford them in the first place.

 Women's overall literacy rate continued to decline well after the Iran-Iraq War, moreover this decline was more pronounced in the Southern rural provinces where obtaining an education was already difficult to begin with.
 Overall attendance during the Iraq War was 68% amongst young girls compared to 82% of young boys, while girls in rural areas had a mere 25% attendance rate.
 The wars forced women to work in agriculture rather than pursue a degree as necessary items such as food and water started to become more scarce and expensive.
 Violence against women, such as rape, became more commonplace during the war period and was another reason as to why women did not pursue education.
 Wartime violence was less pronounced in the Northern provinces of Iraq since less conflicts occurred in the region, which was under influence by Kurdish leaders.
 During the Gulf War, the economic situation became so dire that women could not afford transportation fares to go to school in the first place.
 Furthermore, some of the universities that did operate required women to wear the hijab; Those who didn't were subject to discrimination or sexual harassment by their male peers.
 These students had to end their education abruptly and take care of their children instead.
-Outside of wartime violence, there was a common perception that a hand in marriage provided better economic security than attending school.
+Outside of wartime violence, there was a common perception that marriage provided better economic security for women than attending school.
 The reliance on early marriages and the stress and grief caused by the wars on women left them incapable of making positive changes in the country via a political position.
 Furthermore, the many years of education that women lost because of the wars created more wage and gender inequality for many years to come.